Black and White Britain miles apart on racism, CNN poll finds

 Anti-racism activist Nova Reid said CNN’s findings show something that Black people have long known about perceptions of racism in Britain.

 “We are coming from completely different starting points -- we as in Black people.
 We have had racism brought to our doorstep.
-Children didn’t want to play with us because we look like feces.
+Children didn’t want to play with us because they thought we look like feces.
 It has been part of the lingo and the dialogue in our families.”

 Well-meaning White efforts to ignore race can actually make racism harder to fight, Reid said.

-Note: Update: This story has been updated to better reflect Nova Reid's remarks on some children’s perception of what Black children look like.
-Statements from the Conservative Party and National Police Chiefs' Council have also been added.